 Prior to 2003, Iraq’s Christians constituted one of the largest minorities in Iraq, numbering approximately 1.5 million.
 By 2014, an estimated two-thirds had fled or been forced out of Iraq, fleeing the sectarian violence that has been rampant since 2003.
 In 2014, the Islamic State in Iraq and Syria (ISIS) swept across northern Iraq, including the Nineveh Plain, the heartland of Christianity in Iraq.

-In order to protect and preserve Iraq’s ancient Christian communities, the U.S. government must emphasize the importance of the Christian presence in Iraqi civil society as a whole and in the Nineveh Plain region, in particular.
+In order to protect and preserve Iraq’s ancient ethnic and religious minority communities, the U.S. government must emphasize the importance of their presence in Iraqi civil society as a whole and in the Nineveh Plain region, in particular.

 - Provide direct assistance to the survivors of genocide in Iraq, including its indigenous Christian communities.
-Official government and United Nations (U.N.) aid does not reach these Christian communities.
+Almost no official U.S. government or United Nations (U.N.) aid has reached the Christian communities.
 IDC has heard repeatedly from religious leaders, NGOs in the region, and genocide victims that Christians are last in line for assistance from governments.

 - Refer the evidence in the State Department’s possession of genocidal acts committed by ISIS or its affiliates to the United States Department of Justice and to the U.N.
 Security Council for criminal investigation, and, in proper cases, for indictment and prosecution in an appropriate legal venue.